kontent-ai/management-sdk-net/README.md

 ### User identifier

-The SDK also supports endpoints that require either user ID or email. _UserIdentifier_ object represents identification of an user.
-See following example for more detail.
+The SDK also supports endpoints that require either user ID or email. _UserIdentifier_ object represents identification of a user.
+See the following example for more detail:

 ```csharp
 UserIdentifier identifier = UserIdentifier.ById("usr_0vKjTCH2TkO687K3y3bKNS");